pubnub/unity/README.md

 After checking out the general setup video, [For iOS targets](https://vimeo.com/71549964) be sure to view this walkthrough next.
 Check it out!

 ### Important changes from previous version
+* 3.8.6.3 has fixes for
+ * Non subscribe callbacks were not fired when called from within a callback of an earlier request.
 * 3.6.8.1 has fixes for
  * Missed messages when adding a channel to multiplexed,
  * Sub timeout gets fired when in app goes in background and the request is not complete.